gchure/phd/docs/src/chapter_07/section_09_global_fit.md

 ## Parameter Estimation Using All Induction Profiles

 In Chapter 3 and Sec.
-7.1 and 7.2 of this chapter, we have laid out our strategy for inferring the the various parameters of our model to a single induction profile and using the resulting values to predict the free energy and induction profiles of other strains.
+7.1 and 7.2 of this chapter, we have laid out our strategy for inferring the various parameters of our model to a single induction profile and using the resulting values to predict the free energy and induction profiles of other strains.
 In this section, we estimate the parameters using all induction profiles of a